karthikraghu/basic-ML-concepts/README.md

-# Computer Vision & Machine Learning Project Collection
+# Computer Vision & Machine Learning

 This repository contains various computer vision and machine learning projects organized into different folders.
 Each folder focuses on a specific area of image processing or computer vision.